boxblinkracer/buddy-actions/.buddy/actions/slack-deployment/README.md

 ## Instructions

-This action allows you to automatically send deployment notifications to a Slack channel.
+This action allows you to automatically send deployment notifications to a Slack channel of your team.
 It also sends additional metadata.

 The only thing you need to provide is the **Slack Bot Token**, the **Slack Channel** and the **Status** (Started, Success, Failed, Canceled).